-With the design of two bespoke sculptures featured in Grand Designs Australia and the 2018 Melbourne International Flower & Garden Show, the team at Entanglements demonstrates why they are one of Australia’s leading metal design studios.
+With one bespoke sculpture featured in Grand Designs Australia and another at the 2018 Melbourne International Flower & Garden Show, the team at Entanglements demonstrates why they are one of Australia’s leading metal design studios.

 There is a growing demand for feature sculptures to stand front and centre in domestic and especially commercial landscaping, with freestanding metal sculptures making excellent statement pieces.
 Entanglements is a leading designed and supplier for bespoke metal art pieces.